Pleasant Point, New Zealand: Education

 In 2004 the government closed the high school, which resulted in much of the school resources being given to the adjacent primary school and the remainder being sold off.
-The primary school under went massive changes, with the school expanded to years 0-8 to include the intermediate students who would have attended the high school.
+The primary school underwent massive changes, with the school expanded to years 0–8 to include the intermediate students who would have attended the high school.
 A number of builds were also used to expand the school, whilst the gym and neighbouring courts became public for the community.
 The remaining buildings were sold off and eventually formed the new pre-school.

 In 2018 the old concrete tennis and basketball courts outside the gymnasium were renovated to include a new artificial turf which could accommodate many different sports, including hockey, netball, and tennis.

 Disaster

 On 13 March 1986 Pleasant Point lay witness to the worst flood in South Canterbury's history.
 The flood caused people in the western part of the town to be evacuated.
 Up to five helicopters were operating to get people to dry ground.
 The flood caused millions of dollars in damages.